nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1

-NCSDK-16798: Friend Subsciption List might have duplicate entries If a Low Power node loses a Friend Subscription List Add Confirm message, it repeats the request.
+NCSDK-16798: Friend Subscription List might have duplicate entries If a Low Power node loses a Friend Subscription List Add Confirm message, it repeats the request.
   The Friend does not check both the transaction number and the presence of the addresses in the subscription list.
   This causes a situation where the Friend fills the subscription list with duplicate addresses.